epfl-matmat/matmat.org/student_projects/index.md

 ----

-## Quantifying the discretisation error in structure optimisations
+## Quantifying the discretisation error in material structure computations
-A key step when simulating the properties of a material is structure optimisation.
-In this process
-an approximate arrangement of atoms in a crystal is optimised to obtain the most stable configuration.
+Density-functional theory simulations allow computing key material properties.
-In this work we will investigate how reducing the size of the discretisation basis employed for the simulations impacts the quality of the obtained structure.
+In this work we will investigate how reducing the size of the discretisation basis employed for the simulations impacts the quality of the obtained properties (see below).
-Moreover we will employ recent perturbative error estimates[^CDKL2022] in order to quantify the expected error in the obtained structure versus a fully converged discretisation.
+We will employ recent perturbative error estimates[^CDKL2022] in order to quantify the expected error in the obtained properties versus a fully converged discretisation.
 For this work we will employ the
 [density-functional toolkit (DFTK)](https://dftk.org),
 a first-principle materials simulation code based on density-functional theory in which the aforementioned error estimates are implemented and readily available.

+The properties that we want to focus on are:
+- **Geometry - Atom positions**: A key step when simulating the properties of a material is structure optimisation.
+  In this process an approximate arrangement of atoms in a crystal is optimised to obtain the most stable configuration, based on the computed **interatomic forces**.
+- **Geometry - Stresses**: Another key step is the computation of the optimal crystal cell parameters, based on the computed **stresses**.
+- **Equations of state**, which relate the volume change of a material to its total energy.
+  The equation of state of a material can be used to extract important properties such as the bulk modulus, as well as a precision benchmark across many DFT codes [^VerificationStudy2023].
+- **Band structures**, which are often a first step in the computation of more advanced properties such as electrical resistivity and optical absorption.

 **Requirements:**
 Strong programming skills, ideally Julia or python;